 Smart companies routinely combine EBHRAs with other health benefits.

-For example, you can offer an EBHRA and also contribute to health savings accounts for employees that are also enrolled in a qualified high deductible health plan, or HDHP.
+For example, you can offer an EBHRA and also contribute to health savings accounts (HSAs) for employees who are enrolled in a qualified high-deductible health plan (HDHP).

-However, you can’t offer both an Individual Coverage HRA (ICHRA) and an EBHRA to the same class of employees.
-This ensures that the benefits are structured in a way that maintains HSA eligibility for those who are enrolled in an HDHP, and they won’t be accidentally disqualified.
+However, you cannot offer both an Individual Coverage HRA (ICHRA) and an EBHRA to the same class of employees.

 Learn More: The Most Effective Health Benefit Strategies For Employers With Fewer Than 50 Employees